tkataras/Automatic-Cell-Counting-with-TWS/README.md

 # Creating Classifiers Using Weka
 ACCT uses Weka Classifiers to count images, which the user will initially need to create.

-to start, close any images open in Fiji.
+Before starting, close any images open in Fiji.

-Then select all __training images__ in your file explorer progam and drag them to the Fiji user interface bar to open them all at once
+Start by selecting all __training images__ in your file explorer progam and drag them to the Fiji user interface bar to open them all at once.

-Once all images are open, use the Fiji search bar to apply the __Images to Stack__ operation
+Once all images are open, use the Fiji search bar to apply the __Images to Stack__ operation.

 With the image stack selected, launch the __Advanced Weka Segmentation__ plugin from the Fiji search bar, or __Plugins__ menu.

-With the __full training image stack__ open in Weka, we can beging training classifiers
+With the __full training image stack__ open in Weka, we can beging training classifiers.

-It is best to start with small amounts of input data, using a free selection tool to highlight some cell pixels in an image and adding them to __Class 1__ and some non-cell pixels, adding them to __Class 2__.
+It is best to start with small amounts of input data, using the free selection tool to highlight some cell pixels in an image and adding them to __Class 1__ and some non-cell pixels, adding them to __Class 2__.

 <img src = "figures/weka gui.png">

-After the first two bits of training data are added, press __Train classifier__ to begin building a classifier based on the provided data, which will then be applied to the whole image stack, visible from an overlay on all images. __The first training can take several minutes on an image stack, as features are calcuated for the first time for each image.__
+After the first two bits of training data are added, press __Train classifier__ to begin building a classifier based on the provided data, which will then be applied to the whole image stack, visible from an overlay on all images. __The first training can take several minutes on an image stack, as features are calcuated for the first time for each image.
+This speed improves on the following training.__

 <img src = "figures/smaller_training/training1.pnghalf.png">

-Once there is feedback on the current state fo the classifier, save it with the  __Save classifier__ button, before adding a few more pixels of training data based on areas innacurate segmentation based on the current classifier overlay.
+Once there is feedback on the current state of the classifier, save it with the __Save classifier__ button, before adding a few more pixels of training data based on areas with inaccurate segmentation based on the current classifier overlay.

 <img src = "figures/smaller_training/training2.pnghalf.png">